Kaushik-Indukuri/personal-blog-posts/not-quite-faang.md

 | Stability                | 3           |                     |
 | Work-Life Harmony        | 4           |                     |

-Then I filled in the rows: early-stage startups, mid-stage, unicorns, pre-IPOs, big tech.
+Then I filled in the columns: early-stage startups, mid-stage, unicorns, pre-IPOs, big tech.
 You get the idea.

 And surprise, surprise—FAANG didn’t score so hot.
 At least, not in my matrix.
 Which was weirdly freeing.
 Like realizing the movie you were obsessed with as a kid isn’t actually that good, and you're finally okay admitting it.

----

 **So What Now?**